IainHigh/Wideband-AMC-Open-Set/README.md

         1) Ensure random numbers are seeded to help with reproducibility - even in the C code.
         2) Add the config file with random number seed and directory locations to make swapping between Eddie and local easier.
     Friday
-        3) Replicate parameters and model training from literature paper, should be able to get very similar results.
+        1) Create plots for BER/SNR across different channel models (should just be a case of running existing code and changing the channel model in configs/BER_Tests.json)
+        2) Ensure random numbers are seeded correctly:
+            - Test SNR/BER values for BPSK modulation scheme.
+Run the script twice, ensure you get same answer
+            - Test Training a simple CNN model.
+Once again run twice, ensure same answer twice.
+        3) Ensure new code is functional with parameters in the system_config file.
+        4) Move code off of Eddie & Get it working locally (should simply be a case of modifying the system_config) parameters.
+        5) Document the above changes (BER/SNR plots in weekly research report) + paragraph about seeding for reproducibility.
+            - Document the system_config file in the read_me.md.
+        6) Go through Eddie conda environment set up again (this should ensure it's there when Eddie comes back online.)

 Week Commencing 17/02/25:
+1) Replicate parameters and model training from literature paper, should be able to get very similar results.
-1) Should also add background noise across all the entire spectrum – currently noise is only added to transmitted signals whereas we’d ideally want constant background noise across the entire spectrum.
+2) Should also add background noise across all the entire spectrum – currently noise is only added to transmitted signals whereas we’d ideally want constant background noise across the entire spectrum.
+(THIS MIGHT ALREADY BE DONE)
-2) Currently all signals generated on the wideband are of the same modulation scheme.
+3) Currently all signals generated on the wideband are of the same modulation scheme.
 This should be relatively easy to fix.
-3) Create a model that works on predicting signal modulation schemes in the wideband.
+4) Create a model that works on predicting signal modulation schemes in the wideband.

 Backburner:
 1) Research "Standardised" Rician and Rayleigh multipath scenarios. e.g. path delays + path gains for city / rural / town environments.